DataPowered/DataPowered.io_site/content/posts/2026-03-13-a-new-perspective/index.md

 While I was silent on this blog, my career path was actually following the inescapable gravitational pull of AI, such that I found myself working on large-scale projects side by side with an LLMOps team, and then an Observability team supporting an AI platform build.

 The LLM research I needed to do at the time got repurposed into some public speaking engagements (you can find those [here](https://datapowered.io/engagement/)), but they all focused on _technical_ aspects or explanations.
-Underneath that, my subjective perspective was that the hype will fade eventually and LLMs will be swapped in favour of a different paradigm altogether (something which Yann LeCun is now [pursuing](https://amilabs.xyz/) for example - so we get to see how that pans out as well).
+Underneath that, my subjective perspective was that the hype will fade eventually and LLMs will be swapped out in favour of a different paradigm altogether (something which Yann LeCun is now [pursuing](https://amilabs.xyz/) for example - so we get to see how that pans out as well).

 However...
 I have had a change of heart lately, after interacting at length with Anthropic's Claude - who in 2026 needs no introduction[^1].
 At this point, I have to take back my previous opinions: LLMs and AI (even without a paradigm shift) **are** here to stay and **will** change the world.